MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/overview.md

 ## Data privacy and security

 As with all the Azure AI services, developers using the Content Understanding service should be aware of Microsoft's policies on customer data.
-See our **Data, Privacy and Security** page to learn more.
+See our [**Data, protection and privacy**](https://www.microsoft.com/trust-center/privacy) page to learn more.

+> [!IMPORTANT]
+> if you are using Microsoft products or services to process Biometric Data, you are responsible for: (i) providing notice to data subjects, including with respect to retention periods and destruction; (ii) obtaining consent from data subjects; and (iii) deleting the Biometric Data, all as appropriate and required under applicable Data Protection Requirements.
+"Biometric Data" will have the meaning set forth in Article 4 of the GDPR and, if applicable, equivalent terms in other data protection requirements.
+For related information, see [Data and Privacy for Face](/legal/cognitive-services/face/data-privacy-security).

 ## Getting started
 Before you get started using Content Understanding, you need an [**Azure AI services multi-service resource**](how-to/create-multi-service-resource.md).
 The multi-service resource enables access to multiple Azure AI services with a single set of credentials.